delocalizer/mumbai/tests/manual/chr5_1295161_readme.md

   The numbers match exactly, when taking account of the two reads with N at the position that are in the SAM format output but aren't counted by the current implementation of pileup in `mumbai`.

-## Discussion

-  3% of the normal reads are T>G at that position.
-Interesting, or not?